Swan dive into sauce, sink your fork into some juicy meat, and impress everyone at your table with this Smothered Pork Chops recipe!

-Thick-cut pork chops that are mouth-wateringly tender (YES, there is such a thing as pork chops that are NOT dry) and bathed in a rich onion gravy, this pork chop recipe is an easy recipe to make and the kind of homey comfort that never fails to hit the spot.
+Thick-cut seasoned pork chops that are mouth-wateringly tender (YES, there is such a thing as pork chops that are NOT dry) and bathed in a rich onion gravy, this pork chop recipe is easy to make and the kind of classic comfort that never fails to hit the spot.

-I avoided pork chops for most of my adult life.
+I avoided pork chops (and even Grilled Pork Tenderloin) for most of my adult life.

-My childhood body of evidence taught that pork chops were bland, dry, and chewy.
+My childhood body of evidence taught me that pork chops were bland, dry, and chewy.
+I firmly believed Slow Cooker Pulled Pork was the only way to enjoy pork of any kind.

 As these creamy smothered pork chops declaratively prove, it does not have to be this way!